ENCODE-DCC/caper/README.md

 # Cromweller

 Cromweller is a wrapper Python package for [Cromwell](https://github.com/broadinstitute/cromwell/).

+## Introduction

-Cromweller is based on Unix and cloud platform CLIs (`wget`, `curl`, `gsutil` and `aws s3`) and provides easier way of running Cromwell server/run by automatically composing necessary input files for Cromwell.
+Cromweller is based on Unix and cloud platform CLIs (`wget`, `curl`, `gsutil` and `aws`) and provides easier way of running Cromwell server/run by automatically composing necessary input files for Cromwell.
 Also, Cromweller supports easy automatic transfer between local/cloud storages (local, `s3://`, `gs://`, `http(s)://`).
-You can use these URIs in input JSON file or WDL file itself.
+You can use these URIs in input JSON file or for a WDL file itself.

-# Features
+## Features

 * **Similar CLI**: Cromweller has a similar command line interface as Cromwell.